-Obtaining F-1 and J-1 Status
+Obtaining F-1 or J-1 Status

 Visa application processing times vary from several days to several months.
 The processing time for your application will depend on a number of factors, including your country of citizenship, your major field of study, and the state of diplomatic relations between your government and the United States.
 You should contact the embassy where you plan to renew your visa to ask about specific application requirements.
 A complete list of U.S. embassies and consulates can be found on the Department of State website.

 You must apply to a program at DU and be accepted.
 Then, you must accept the admission and pay a deposit (if your program has an admissions deposit).
 You will work directly with the college or academic unit you are seeking admission to for this process.

 WHAT VISA STATUS SHOULD I APPLY FOR?

 Most students at the University of Denver are here in F-1 student status.
 Use the chart below to help determine which status you should request:

 F-1 J-1 Funding Requirements

 There are no requirements for the source of funds.